tristanlatr/autogit/readme.md

 `-h`      Print this help message.

-`-k <Key>`    Path to a trusted ssh key to authenticate against the git server (push).
+`-k <Key>`    Path to ssh key.
 Required if git authentication is not already working with default key.

-`-c <Url>`    URL of the git source.
-If the repo folder doesn't exist, init the repository upstream on master branch.
-Required if the repo folder doesn't exists.
-Multiple git repository values are not supported by this feature.

-`-r <Paths>`  Path to managed repository, can be multiple comma separated.
+`-r <Path>, [<Path>...]`  Path to managed repository, can be multiple comma separated.
 Only remote `origin` can be used.
-Warning: make sure all repositories exists, multiple repo values are not supported by the git clone feature `-c`.
+Make sure all repositories exists.
 Required.

-`-b <Branch>` Switch to the specified branch or tag.
-Exit with code `6` if changed files in working tree, please merge changes first.

-`-u <Strategy>`   Update the current branch from and to upstream, can adopt 6 strategies.
-This feature supports multiple repo values.
+`-u <Strategy>`   Update the current branch from and to upstream with a defined strategy.
+This feature supports multiple repo values. s
 - `merge` -> **Restore origninal state if conflicts**.
 Save changes as stash and apply them (if any), commit, pull and push, if pull fails, roll-back changes leaving the repo in the same state as before calling the script.
 Exit with code `2` if merge failed.

 - `merge-overwrite` -> **Keep local changes if conflicts**.
 Save changes as stash (if any), commit, pull and push.
 If pull fails, roll back changes, pull and re-apply saved changes by accepting only local changes (overwrite), commit and push to remote.
 Warning, the overwrite might fail leaving the repository in a conflict state if you comitted local files.
 Exit with code `2` if overwrite failed.